 Acetaminophen is used to treat fever episodes.
 Patients with febrile seizures can have recurrent attacks of febrile seizures which commonly disappear with advanced age.
 There is no residual brain impairment or epilepsy risk.

 Evaluation of the First Seizure

-The first step after stabilization in evaluating a patient with the first seizure episode is to identify any reason behind this attack and the possibility of recurrence of this episode.
-The recurrent unprovoked seizures are considered epilepsy but provoked seizures due to acute brain lesion or systemic metabolic abnormality is not considered epilepsy.
+After stabilization, the first step in evaluating a patient with a first seizure episode is to identify any reason that may hide behind the attack as well as the possibility of recurrence of the episode.
+Recurrent unprovoked seizures are considered epilepsy, while provoked seizures due to acute brain lesion or systemic metabolic abnormality are not considered epilepsy.

 Systemic causes include:

-- Toxic and drug abuse e.g. alcohol withdrawal is a common cause of seizures which occur in the first day after the last drink.
+- Toxic and drug abuse, e.g., alcohol withdrawal is a common cause of seizures that occur in the first day after the last drink.

 - Hyperthyroidism is a common cause of convulsions and can exacerbate an existing seizure disorder.

 - Hyponatremia with brain edema may lead to tonic-clonic fits.

 - Hyperglycemic seizures occur in diabetic patients and manifest as focal fits.

 - Hypoglycemic seizures may occur due to insulin injection, insulinoma or hypoglycemic drugs.
 The patient will present with diaphoresis, tachycardia and confusion due to autonomic stimulation.